floofnoodlecode/fansort-demo/README.md

 Contents:
 1. [Quickstart](#quickstart) - Teaches you the minimal information you need to know to create itemlists
-2. [Advanced](#advanced) - Explains all the features that an itemlist can make use of
+2. [Reference](#reference) - Explains all the features that an itemlist can make use of

 # Quickstart

 This section will guide you through the process of creating a minimal itemlist from scratch.
-See the [Advanced](#advanced) section for in-depth detail of all the features.
+See the [Reference](#reference) section for in-depth detail of all the features.

 ## Setting up